Sanskrit: Decline

-Sanskrit declined starting about and after the 13th century.
+Indian authors such as M Ramakrishnan Nair state that Sanskrit was a dead language by the 1st millennium BCE.
+The decline of Sanskrit began in the 13th century.
 This coincides with the beginning of Islamic invasions of South Asia to create, and thereafter expand the Muslim rule in the form of Sultanates, and later the Mughal Empire.
 Sheldon Pollock characterises the decline of Sanskrit as a long-term "cultural, social, and political change".
 He dismisses the idea that Sanskrit declined due to "struggle with barbarous invaders", and emphasises factors such as the increasing attractiveness of vernacular language for literary expression.

 With the fall of Kashmir around the 13th century, a premier center of Sanskrit literary creativity, Sanskrit literature there disappeared, perhaps in the "fires that periodically engulfed the capital of Kashmir" or the "Mongol invasion of 1320" states Pollock.
 The Sanskrit literature which was once widely disseminated out of the northwest regions of the subcontinent, stopped after the 12th century.
 As Hindu kingdoms fell in the eastern and the South India, such as the great Vijayanagara Empire, so did Sanskrit.
 There were exceptions and short periods of imperial support for Sanskrit, mostly concentrated during the reign of the tolerant Mughal emperor Akbar.
 Muslim rulers patronized the Middle Eastern language and scripts found in Persia and Arabia, and the Indians linguistically adapted to this Persianization to gain employment with the Muslim rulers.
 Hindu rulers such as Shivaji of the Maratha Empire, reversed the process, by re-adopting Sanskrit and re-asserting their socio-linguistic identity.
 After Islamic rule disintegrated in South Asia and the colonial rule era began, Sanskrit re-emerged but in the form of a "ghostly existence" in regions such as Bengal.
-This decline was the result of "political institutions and civic ethos" that did not support the historic Sanskrit literary culture.
+This decline was the result of "political institutions and civic ethos" that did not support the historic Sanskrit literary culture and the failure of new Sanskrit literature to assimilate into the changing cultural and political environment.

-Scholars are divided on whether or when Sanskrit died.
-Western authors such as John Snelling state that Sanskrit and Pali are both dead Indian languages.
-Indian authors such as M Ramakrishnan Nair state that Sanskrit was a dead language by the 1st millennium BCE.
 Sheldon Pollock states that in some crucial way, "Sanskrit is dead".
 After the 12th century, the Sanskrit literary works were reduced to "reinscription and restatements" of ideas already explored, and any creativity was restricted to hymns and verses.
 This contrasted with the previous 1,500 years when "great experiments in moral and aesthetic imagination" marked the Indian scholarship using Classical Sanskrit, states Pollock.